vegetableclean/chieh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Electrical and Computer Englineering, University of Arizona</a>.
+subtitle: Electrical and Computer Engineering, University of Arizona</a>.

 profile:
   align: right